andrewjkerr/CIS4301-Exam-2-Review/cis4301-exam2-notes.md

 			* Ex - "Give me one specific birthday on Facebook"
 		* B-trees are good for range queries
 			* Ex - "Give me all of the items greater than some value"
-* Creating indexes in Postgres
+* Creating indexes in PostgreSQL
 	* Documentation: http://www.postgresql.org/docs/9.3/static/indexes.html
 	* Basic (with b-tree):